top of page

 Final Thoughts: Small Steps, Big Foot Traffic

-A walking tour doesn’t need a big budget—just a great story and the right partners.
-When done well, it boosts visitor engagement, increases foot traffic to local businesses, and helps visitors feel more connected to the people and places behind the storefronts.
-Start with a story.
-Bring in your neighbours.
+A self-guided walking tour doesn’t need a big budget; it just needs a great story and the right partners.
+When executed well, it boosts visitor engagement, increases revenue for local businesses, and helps visitors feel connected to the people behind the storefronts.
+Start small, bring in your neighbors, and watch your community come to life.

 Ready to get going?